metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 Optional:

+- `host_to_backend_hostname` (Boolean) HostToBackendHostname rewrites the hostname to the hostname of theupstream host.
+This option is only available when targeting MeshGateways.
 - `hostname` (String) Hostname is the value to be used to replace the host header value during forwarding.
 - `path` (Attributes) Path defines a path rewrite. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--url_rewrite--path))